 • Melt your chocolate.

-1. Method 1: Put 1 cup of chocolate chips and 2 tbsp of coconut oil or shortening In a heat-safe bowl and put it in the microwave for 1 minute and 20 seconds.
+1. Method 1: Place 1 cup of chocolate chips and 2 tbsp of coconut oil or shortening in a heat-safe bowl, then microwave for 1 minute and 20 seconds.
 (When it comes out it, the oil will be melted, and the chocolate will only look slightly melted).
 Stir until smooth.
 Heat for an additional 10 seconds if needed to melt completely.

 • Stir with a fork until all the oil and chocolate are mixed and smooth.

-• Allow cooling for a few minutes until it starts to firm slightly and will stick to the sides of the molds.
+• Allow to cool for a few minutes until it firms slightly and begins to stick to the sides of the molds.

 • Spoon in about ½ tsp into the bottom of each mold. (enough to cover the colored silicone bottom).